-While the cable is still warm trim off most of the top half of the cable down to approximately 0.5mm using a sharp spatula and slide or Mozart knife which fits over the cable.
+While the cable is still warm trim off most of the top half of the cable down to approximately 0.5mm using a Mozart knife which fits over the cable (alternatively careful use of a sharp spatula and slide).
 This enables the cable to cool more quickly and enables a quick first cut to be made without risk of gouging the material.

 The welding cable will dish slightly (concave downwards) as it cools.
-Wait until the material is completely cool before trimming flush with the surface of the sheet with a sharp spatula angled slightly across the line of cut or Mozart knife.
+Wait until the material is completely cool before trimming flush with the surface of the sheet with a Mozart knife (or careful use of a sharp spatula angled slightly across the line of cut).